Agent Data Protocol: Unifying Datasets for Diverse, Effective Fine-tuning of LLM Agents: Cross Dataset Analysis

 \textbf{Trajectory Length.} Trajectory rounds vary dramatically across datasets, from 1 to 26.8 turns, with an average of 10.1 turns.
-SWE datasets consistently exhibit longer trajectories, reflecting the inherent complexity of multi-step repo-level programming tasks.
+SWE datasets consistently exhibit longer length, reflecting the inherent complexity of repo-level programming tasks.